abhichavan1311/expleo/jenkins/readme.md

 - **Git Plugin**: For managing code repositories.
 - **Pipeline Plugin**: To create Jenkins pipelines.
 - **Blue Ocean**: For an improved UI experience.
+- **Maven IntegrationVersion**: provides a deep integration between Jenkins and Maven.

 ### **4. Jenkins installation using linux**